 - Cognitive processes and RNT that contribute to perinatal mental health

-- Cognitive processes that maintain psychological distress in physical health conditions (e.g. MS; Parkinson’s; Cancer survivorship)
+- Cognitive processes that maintain psychological distress in physical health conditions (e.g., MS; Parkinson’s; Cancer survivorship)

-- Social anxiety in Autism Spectrum Disorders
+- Anxiety in Autism Spectrum Disorders

 Expertise and Public Engagement:

-Colette has also worked on a King’s Cultural Institute Award with theatre makers on a production ‘Die or Run: Anxiety, Stigma & Policy’ for KCL students (October 2017) and the community (June, 2018; April 2019; May 2019).
-She was an anxiety consultant on ‘Wake’, a new play by Alex Froom (September 2017), and on a production of ‘Bellville’ at the Donmar Warehouse (December 2017).
-Colette helped the Mental Health Foundation develop theiShe is also part of the Science Gallery (KCL)’s curatorial advisory group ‘On Edge: Living in the Age of Anxiety’ season Autumn 2019.
+Prof Hirsch has provided a clinical anxiety perspective for the arts.
+For example, working with theatre makers Hannah Ringham and Glen Neath portrayal of anxiety in ‘Die or Run’ and with Michelle McMahon upcoming play ‘Fear’.
+She was also an anxiety consultant on ‘Wake’, a new play by Alex Froom, and on a production of ‘Bellville’ at the Donmar Warehouse.
+She was on the Science Gallery (KCL)’s curatorial advisory group ‘On Edge: Living in the Age of Anxiety.